itzwaris/minsql/docs/features.md

 ## Overview

-minsql is not just another database—it's a next-generation data platform with unique capabilities designed for modern applications.
+minsql is not just another database it's a next-generation data platform with unique capabilities designed for modern applications.
 This document covers the advanced features that set minsql apart.

 ## Core Differentiators